 The device header message includes the job report name, location, job number, form name, and date and time of printing.
 You can turn the header message on or off for each device.
-When the header message is turned on, it prints on the first page of the job; the report name and location are printed in large banner-sized letters.
+When the header message is turned on, it prints on the first page of the job; the report name and location are printed in large banner-sized letters, as shown in Figure 2-4.
 If the header message is turned off, jobs print consecutively with only a form feed (new page) to indicate the beginning of the next job.